medic/cht-docs/content/en/apps/examples/direct-to-patient.md

 {{< figure src="Figure7EvidenceOfImpact.png"  link="Figure7EvidenceOfImpact.png" alt="" title="" caption="<b>Figure 7:</b> Evidence supported benefits of direct-to-client messaging for voluntary male circumcision clients" class="col-9">}}

-## More scenarios where direct-to-patient messaging can be used to support patient care
+## More scenarios where direct-to-client messaging can be used to support client care

 ### 1. Facility appointment reminders workflow
 Appointment reminders can be configured on CHT so that household members and clients can receive facility appointment reminders.
 Facility appointment reminders are configured as per the recommended health guidelines for specific use cases.
 The clinic visit appointment reminders can be configured to automatically stop once a client completes the expected clinic visits.